 What to Bring

 When going on a high hike, it’s best to have a checklist of things to bring to make sure you’ve covered all the bases.
 Obviously, the staples for a typical hiking trip apply: bring a backpack with several bottles of water, snacks (including granola bars or sandwiches), basic first-aid supplies, and your phone for emergency purposes.
 Specifically regarding water, always plan on bringing a little bit more than you think you’ll need.
 There’s nothing worse than being thirsty on a hike, and when you combine that with the onset of cotton mouth, you’ll be thankful to have those two extra pints of Poland Spring in your backpack.
-An extra snack or two is probably a good choice to satisfy a case of the munchies, and a Red Bull or other energy drink might be suitable in case the cannabis tires you out a bit.
+An extra snack or two is probably a good choice to satisfy a case of the munchies.
 In addition, double-check to make sure you brought your herb, a pipe or rolling papers, and a lighter with sufficient fluid (maybe two).
 If the pipe isn’t brand-new, remember to include a paper clip or something else for cleaning purposes.
 It’d be a shame to have your high hike ruined by a clogged pipe.

 Don’t Believe the Stigma

 Those anti-marijuana television ads in the 1980s are not reality.
-No, smoking a bowl of cannabis won’t make you jump off a cliff at the end of a high hike.
-You won’t get lost on the trail, as long as you stay on the designated paths and bring a compass.
 If you’re going on a high hike, you certainly do not want to get so blasted that you forget where you are or get too lazy to walk.
-But when consumed in moderate amounts, cannabis is one of the best ways to make a great hike even better.
+So just be smart and cautious.

 The combination of good exercise and good weed is often underrated, and it can be a really peaceful mind-and-body sensation to get a little toasted while throwing a ball around or going for a jog with some friends.
 The key is just responsibility.
 Be aware of how certain strains of weed or edibles affect you, understand what dosage is optimal, and take all the safety precautions one would typically employ while on a hiking excursion.
 If you’re unsure of what to purchase, always chat it up with a budtender at your local dispensary and explain that you’re looking for the perfect hiking experience.
 Now get out there and enjoy the trails!